Are Itch Mite Bites Dangerous?

 The Bottom Line

 Mites are arthropods and close cousins of spiders, scorpions, and ticks.
-There are thousands of mite species present in the world.
+There are thousands of mite species in the world.
 Some mites, such as scabies mites, can cause severe skin reactions in humans.

-The itch mites are members of the Pyemotes family of mites.
-Itch mites feed on the larvae or nymphs of insects that are found in straw, grain, and wood.
-They are found outdoors as well as indoors, and can even live in furniture that is infested with the mites.
-Female mites inject a toxic saliva into their hosts.
-This paralyzes the host and allows the mite to feed.
-Itch mite saliva is very potent and poisonous to their prey, and a single mite can paralyze and kill an insect larva or nymph that weighs 166,000 times more than the mite itself.
-Don’t panic though – the reactions when humans are bitten are not as serious!
-Although insect larvae represent the primary target of itch mites, the mites may bite humans when normal food sources are unavailable or when humans come into contact with infested areas.
-The bites are most likely to occur during late summer or early fall, when the itch mite populations are the highest.
-One species of itch mite, the oak leaf itch mite or Pyemotes herfsi, feeds on insect larvae that live on oak tree leaves.
-As oak trees are commonly found throughout the United States, outbreaks of itch mite bites affecting humans have occurred in multiple states including Kansas, Nebraska, Texas, and Oklahoma.
-In 2021, oak tree itch mites were suspected as the cause of an outbreak of itchy skin rashes that occurred in individuals living in the Washington, DC, area.
-The mites were likely feeding on cicada eggs and larvae that were present in the oak tree leaves, and fell from the trees onto unsuspecting people.
-Some people have surmised that the large number of Brood X cicadas that hatched in 2021 provided a larger food source than normal for the mites, causing the mite population to be larger than usual.
+Although insect larvae represent the primary target of itch mites, the mites may bite humans when normal food sources are unavailable and humans enter infested areas.
+The bites are most likely to occur in late summer or early fall—when the itch mite populations are highest.
+One species of itch mite, the oak leaf itch mite (Pyemotes herfsi), feeds on insect larvae that live on oak tree leaves.
+As oak trees are common throughout the U.S., outbreaks of itch mite bites affecting humans have occurred in multiple states including Kansas, Nebraska, Texas, and Oklahoma.
+In 2021, oak tree itch mites were suspected as the cause of an outbreak of itchy skin rashes that occurred in people living in the Washington, D.C., area.
+The mites were likely feeding on cicada eggs and larvae that were in the oak tree leaves, and the mites fell from the trees onto unsuspecting people.
+It is thought that the large number of Brood X cicadas that hatched in 2021 provided a larger than normal food source for the mites, causing the mite population to blossom.

 Kelly Johnson-Arbor, MD